mariia-cherniuk/Lottery/README.md

 - Generate ticket button.
 - [LotteryTicket]

-When you tap on "Generate ticket", the most recently generated ticket will be displayed at the top of the "Your tickets" view.
+When you tap on "Generate ticket", the most recently generated ticket will be displayed at the top of the "Your tickets" view.<br>
-In this app, a ticket is considered a winner if it contains at least one number that match the lottery result.
+In this app, a ticket is considered a winner if it contains at least one number that match the lottery result.<br>
 Generated tickets are not saved to the local storage!
-So, when you navigate back to the screen, previously generated tickets will disappear.
+So, when you navigate back to the screen, previously generated tickets will disappear.<br>
 Given more time, I would focus more on accessibility to ensure the app is available to all users.

 ## 🌱ARCHITECTURE CHOICE